spraetor/spraetor.github.io/_posts/2015-12-26-concepts-in-action.markdown

 multiplicable by a scalar.

 What is a scalar, on the other hand?
-For now we simply require, that it is an arithmetic type, that fulfilles the type-trait `std::is_arithmetic`.
-Later, we can refine this concept, by explicitely specifying requirements on scalar arguments.
+For now we simply require, that it is an arithmetic type, that fulfills the type-trait `std::is_arithmetic`.
+Later, we can refine this concept, by explicitly specifying requirements on scalar arguments.

-In order to use type-contraints, we have to define concepts:
+In order to use type-constraints, we have to define concepts:

 {% highlight c++ %}
 template <typename V>